rlko/webdav/README.md

 htpasswd -c ./htpasswd username
 ```

+Make sure the htpasswd file is readable by www-data inside the container. (chown or chmod)

 Or if you only need one entry you can set it up on the `HTPASSWD` environment variable:

 ```bash